Frequently Asked Questions

 What types of students are elected as CSOs?

-Generally, students who LOVE Science, Technology, Engineering and Math – but also student leaders hoping to make a difference on their campus and in the community!
-We are developing a global network of CSOs.
+Generally, students who LOVE Science, Technology, Engineering and Math – but also student leaders hoping to make a difference in the community!

 What does a CSO do?

-A CSO participates in a Leadership Training Institute and Cabinet Meetings focused on creating a pipeline of diverse STEM leaders.
-They are expected to positively impact the STEM culture at school and within their community.
+A CSO participates in a Leadership Training Institute and Cabinet Meetings focused on creating a global network of diverse STEM leaders.
+They are expected to positively impact the STEM culture within their community.
 During the year, CSOs are expected to create an Action Plan and collaborate with peers, mentors and professionals to complete their project.

 How many CSOs are currently serving in the program and where?

-As the startup state of the program, Arizona has 328 CSOs and will have over 400 next year.
-An additional 100 CSOs represent programs in Oregon, Michigan, Tennessee, Indiana, and Missouri.
-In the country of Kuwait we have 81 CSOs!
-New states to join the program include New York, Pennsylvania, New Jersey, Florida, Georgia and we are currently coordinating with Mexico and Belgium!
+As the startup state of the program 5 years ago, Arizona has over 300 CSOs.
+An additional 300 CSOs represent programs in Oregon, Michigan, Texas, Florida, Georgia, New York, Pennsylvania, and Delaware.
+In the country of Kuwait we have over 75 CSOs!
+Sonora, Mexico also has over 60 CSOs while 24 students in Nairobi, Kenya have just started.
+New states to join the program include New Jersey, Louisiana, Iowa, California, South Carolina and we are currently coordinating with additional states in Mexico.

 What makes the CSO Program different from other leadership programs?

-Chief Science Officers are required to complete individual Action Plans at their campus and progress through requirements to level up in the program.
-CSOs are expected to participate in a Collective Action Project during level 2 and a Global Networking Project as they continue to progress.
-Mentors are industry professionals that are paired with CSOs to mentor and support during the project planning at all levels.
-Levels 4 and 5 CSOs are also required to mentor new CSOs and share their knowledge during Leadership Training Institutes and Cabinet Meetings.
+Chief Science Officers are required to complete Action Plans at their campus and progress through requirements to level up in the program.
+CSOs are expected to participate in a Community Impact Project during level 3 and a Global Networking Project as they continue to progress to level 5.
+Mentors are STEM industry professionals and support in a variety of ways during the project planning at all levels.
+Levels 2, 3, 4 and 5 CSOs are also required to mentor new CSOs and share their knowledge during Leadership Training Institutes and Cabinet Meetings.

 What have they done so far?

 The CSOs are very busy!
 Some CSOs have taken on STEM-onstration projects to present to lower grade levels while other CSOs have created clubs on their campus to engage their peers in STEM.
 Many CSOs have organized presentations, morning announcements, informational bulletin boards, STEM Nights, STEAM Weeks, Professional Panels, community events and STEAM Challenges on their campuses!
-Arizona CSOs serve on the Governor’s STEM Council and presented for 90 minutes on core topics.
-CSOs from Michigan, Oregon and Arizona have traveled to Washington, D.C. for the U.S. News & World Report STEM Solutions Conference and STEM Ecosystems Convening.
-CSOs in Kuwait will travel to Arizona for the CSO Leadership Training Institute and Washington, D.C. for the International CSO Summit!
+CSOs serve on various Advisory Councils, including the National Inventor’s Hall of Fame and NASA’s Infiniscope Project.
+CSOs from Michigan, Oregon, Kuwait, Georgia, Sonora and Arizona have traveled to Washington, D.C. for CSO International Summits and many conferences to include the U.S. News & World Report STEM Solutions Conference and STEM Ecosystems Convenings.
+CSOs have also presented at the National Science Foundation’s ITEST STELAR Conference 3 years in a row.
+CSOs from all regions are invited to travel to Arizona for the CSO Leadership Conference in 2021!

 Be sure to check out our Instagram to see what the CSOs are doing around the world at: https://www.instagram.com/cso_international/